aptos-labs/aptos-core/developer-docs-site/docs/tutorials/your-first-nft.md

 :!: static/sdks/typescript/examples/typescript/simple_nft.ts section_1a
 ```

-Using the API client we can create a `TokenClient`, which we use for common token operations such as creating collections and tokens, transferring them, claiming them, and so on.
+Using the API client we can create a `TokenClient` that we use for common token operations such as creating collections and tokens, transferring them, claiming them, and so on.
 ```ts
 :!: static/sdks/typescript/examples/typescript/simple_nft.ts section_1b
 ```